Ultimate Size Guide for Choosing Ski Equipment

 Boot size

-For those of you who don't have a ruler
+For those who don't have a ruler

 Conversion of EU size to ski boot size